Crisis Response Toolkit: Responding to Children, Youth and Families

 This toolkit is designed to ensure that Colorado's crisis response system is readily available and responsive to children, youth and families in the state by providing timely crisis assessment and interventions tailored to the individual and family system’s needs.

 The toolkit is divided into four sections, or pause-points, each with corresponding resources.
-The pause-points represent times during a mobile crisis response (and are also relevant to a walk-in center response) that are crucial to ensuring the clinician understands the individual or family and their presenting concern well enough to engage in a meaningful, culturally and trauma-informed way.
-Pause-point one, the hand-off from hotline to mobile, has two notecards, each relevant to the respective team.
+The pause-points represent times during a mobile crisis response (and are also relevant to a walk-in center response) that are crucial to ensuring the crisis professionals understand the individual or family and their presenting concern well enough to engage in a meaningful, culturally and trauma-informed way.
+Pause-point one, the hand-off from 988 Colorado Mental Health Line to the mobile crisis response team, has two notecards, each relevant to the respective team.
 Pause-points two, three, and four are intended for use by the mobile teams, with some relevant information for other aspects of the crisis continuum.
-The responding clinician should use these to proactively address any barriers to an effective response.
-The clinician may also utilize the pause points as quick-reference notecards in real time while preparing to respond or with the individual/family in crisis.
-The toolkit website contains supporting resources corresponding with some of the questions in the pause points to enhance clinicians’ understanding of the issues.
+The responding crisis professional should use these to proactively address any barriers to an effective response.
+The crisis professional may also utilize the pause points as quick-reference notecards in real time while preparing to respond or with the individual/family in crisis.
+The toolkit website contains supporting resources corresponding with some of the questions in the pause points to enhance the crisis professional’s understanding of the issues.

 - Provide summary of the presenting problem and status of the caller.